PokeTrails/PokeTrailsDocs/README.md

 # PokeTrailsDocs

-Official Documentation for the PokéTrails Application
+Official Documentation for the PokéTrails Application.

+Developed by Rahal Abeyrathna, Suraj Shrestha, Talie Hodge.

 ## Table of Contents